 What’s the future of news?
 The iPhonian.

 Lines 1, 2 and 5 of a limerick rhyme with one another, as do Lines 3 and 4.
 For the purposes of The Style Invitational, a rhyme is a “perfect” rhyme and not a “near” rhyme or a “sight” rhyme.
 A rhyme begins with the last stressed syllable of both words.
 “Trying” rhymes with “crying” because the last stressed syllables, in this case “try-” and “cry-,” rhyme and everything that follows is the same.

 On the other hand, “finding” does not rhyme with “trying” or “crying,” because the stressed syllables — “find” and “try” — don’t rhyme.
 “Finding” rhymes with “binding,” because “find” rhymes with “bind.”
 And you can’t pretend words are accented differently from how they really are, just because you’ve changed them in your head: You can’t decide to pronounce it “hemorRHOID” so it’ll rhyme with “my Droid” (that’s from an actual entry).

 Remember that rhymes are determined by sound, not spelling.
 “Loser” rhymes with “cruiser” but not with “poser.”
 Tinkering with spelling for humorous effect is optional, as in “Dracula” and “vernacula,” as ace limerician Hugh Thirlway has done.

-The Invitational is a humor contest, and so our limericks should be clever and funny in addition to defining or illustrating the dictionary word (that’s not a requirement for the OEDILF, however).
+The Invitational is a humor contest, and so we want our limericks to be clever and funny in addition to defining or illustrating the dictionary word (that’s not a requirement for the OEDILF, however).
 The best of our limericks build to a punch line, a clever ending.
 Barbed “dark” satire with a bitter tone counts in our book as humor if it’s cleverly done, just as an angry political cartoon would.
+Puns and other wordplay are a good way to get ink.

 Humor sometimes involves the conspicuous breaking of rules for comic effect, and we’re not averse to that..
 This is different, however, from limericks whose meter doesn’t quite scan, or whose rhyme is sort of close; almost-but-not-quite won’t wash in this contest: A limerick with flawed meter or rhyme would have to have unbelievably wonderful content to get Invitational ink; we typically run about 30 limericks from about 800 submissions.